arsec4real/BHM-ASSIST/README.md

-This website has been removed by the User and it will not be continued now on.
+This website has been terminated.